DETAILED ACTION

 a risk evaluator including a controller and a memory device, the controller operable to receive and process data from the assessing device,

-the controller further operable to evaluate the risk associated with patient care by operating a module based on the data and a training dataset in the memory device, and
+the controller further operable to evaluate the risk associated with patient care in real-time by operating a module based on the data and a training dataset in the memory device, the controller further operable to produce an output for monument of patient care, and

 These limitations, as drafted, given the broadest reasonable interpretation, cover performance of the limitations by a human user/actor interaction with computing device(s) that constitute Certain Methods of Organizing Human Activity along with Mental process.
 For example, the limitations encompass a user the ability to collect a monitoring device data associated with a patient to identify a safety event involving the patient and evaluate and determine the event risk on the patient and present the risk analysis to a user, which are steps that that could have been performed by a human actor using generic computing components/units to implement the abstract idea.
 These limitations encompass activity of a single person or multiple people and a computer, interacting with other users and with computing system(s) to perform the steps of the claimed invention for evaluating patient safety risk event, which constitutes Certain Methods of Organizing Human Activity.
 Accordingly, the claim limitations (in BOLD) recite an abstract idea.
 Any limitations not identified above as part of the process are deemed "additional elements," and will be discussed in further detail below.